ThatXliner/bloglang/README.md

 ## What is BlogLang?

-BlogLang, a.k.a.
 BlogLang, is a markup language syntactically similar to Markdown.
 It feels like markdown, with the extendibility of reStructuredText.

 It is designed for writing blogs, tutorials, and informal articles with ease.
 ```